On departure at Indira Gandhi Airport, New Delhi her father, a man with steel nerves, exclaimed with a mask face, in a matter of fact manner,

 From a dogged patriotic Indian, who cried hysterically on even a hint of anti Indian sentiments from the countless paroxismally patriotic Pakistanis, she gradually graduated into someone who now feels as hurt or happy for Pakistan as for India.

 “You will find a plethora of stupid reasons to with fight each other, and to vent outside anger at home, but for heaven’s sake, never make India-Pakistan as one of those silly reasons.
 This will neither make India nor Pakistan any Heaven, but will certainly make your home a Hell.”

-This singular advice from a cousin in Karachi, in the same situation, did not mean much to her, when it was said.
+This singular advice from a cousin uncle in Karachi, in the same situation, did not mean much to her, when it was said.
 However the golden words found numerous occasions to rebroadcast themselves in her head, pleading reason to maintain sanity.

 More than anything else, what must have really transformed her was perhaps the dignity and poise with which her Pakistani spouse literally faced and braved the reciprocal mocking and even bullying from patriotic Indians, relatives or otherwise.
 If she got perturbed and came to his rescue, he would set her aside with a whisper: “Oral diarrhoea, beyond their control.”

 For those who wished to discuss India Pakistan with a level of objectivity, and understanding, they both reversed their roles.
 They were, and in fact still are, the unsaid ambassadors of the other side in their countries of birth, attempting to bust the myths, and distortions piled up over decades.